nailgun/q-injector/README.md

 ## Tests

-If it still isn't clear how q-injector works, take a look at provided [testsuite](test/test.injector.js).
+If it's not still clear how q-injector works, take a look at provided [testsuite](test/test.injector.js).
 There are all possible use cases.